 Just like how cancer cells modify the body and cause various ailments, addiction changes the brain that results in physical and psychological changes.
 However, we don’t view cancer patients as ‘bad’ because they had the disease.
-Therefore, we shouldn’t view substance abuse patients as falling short–in a moral sense–just because they suffer from addictions.
+Therefore, we shouldn’t view substance use disorder patients as falling short–in a moral sense–just because they suffer from addictions.

 The Brain Disease Model of Addiction (BDMA) is strongly supported by science, as it encompasses many factors that cannot be controlled by the individual.
 There are genetic, psychological, and even specific bodily components that are contributing factors to the development of addiction.

 Merging What We Know

 Despite the support of scientific evidence about BDMA, many are still backing the belief that addiction is a choice.
 With how popular media, news, and accounts of others portray substance use disorder sufferers, it is quite understandable why.
 The general public still seems to be unprepared to view addiction as an actual illness due to years of media influence regarding addiction.

 What is the best way we can learn from this?